Skip to content

 Verb Purpose Compiler enforces

-inputs Reads/receives from external world IO is inherent. ! marks fallibility.
-Implicit match when first param is algebraic
+inputs Reads/receives from external world IO is inherent. ! marks fallibility

 outputs Writes/sends to external world IO is inherent. ! marks fallibility